-Mining Field School II
+MI4013 Surveying IV - Mining Field School II

-The Mining Engineering Technician program requires two Field School components to be completed on-site in Haileybury.
-The Field Schools are typically two weeks in length and take place in May.
-Field School II includes:

-- MI4013 Surveying IV: In this 3-day survey field course, practical hands-on underground skills and calculations are emphasized.
+In this 3-day survey field course, practical hands-on underground skills and calculations are emphasized.
 Topics include total station basics, data collector technology, underground surveying techniques, shaft plumbing techniques, control survey verification and GPS applications.
-Emphasis will be placed on maintaining proper field notes of all information gathered. - MI4043 Mineral Processing II: Students review and analyze in detail the equipment, process steps and environmental considerations involved with the milling and extraction of various ores, and in particular those of an operating mine and mill site we visit during the course. - MI4093 Mineralogy and Geology VI: Students demonstrate knowledge of additional field mapping techniques, specifically on a detailed grid, as well as traverse mapping.
-They demonstrate knowledge of Garmin and Trimble GPS packages/systems.
-Students deepen their fundamental mineralogy knowledge via laboratory study, identifying hand specimens of oxides, chlorides, fluorides, carbonates and the principal mineral families (especially silicates) and rocks.
+Emphasis will be placed on maintaining proper field notes of all information gathered.

+MI4043 Mineral Processing II - Mining Field School II

+Students review and analyze in detail the equipment, process steps and environmental considerations involved with the milling and extraction of various ores, and in particular those of an operating mine and mill site we visit during the course.